xcode75/XMPlusDocs/install/aapanel.md

 - Select PHP-74 in PHP Verison

 ### 5. Install XMPlus
-After logging in to the server through SSH, visit the site path such as: /www/wwwroot/tld.com
+After logging in to the server through SSH, visit the site path: cd /www/wwwroot/tld.com

 The following commands need to be executed in the site directory.